silnrsi/font-gentium/documentation/source/features.md

 #### Tone numbers

+*This feature is not supported in TypeTuner Web.*

 <span class='affects'>Affects: U+02E5 U+02E6 U+02E7 U+02E8 U+02E9 U+A712 U+A713 U+A714 U+A715 U+A716</span>

 Feature | Sample                      | Feature setting